xand3rp/ReFeel/README.md

 # ReFeel: Blood Bank Monitoring and Inventory System

+This system is used to fulfill the courses:
 * INTE 3043: Systems Analysis and Design
 * INTE 4213: Capstone Project